 I was privileged to work with Gill Clarke as Co-Director of Independent Dance (ID) from 1996-2011.
 This is an artist-led organisation that provides a year round responsive framework to support, sustain and stimulate dance artists in their ongoing development as professionals, based at Siobhan Davies Studios.
 Gill Clarke and I were awarded a joint National Endowment for Science, Technology and the Arts (NESTA) fellowship in 2001 for Outstanding Contribution to Dance for our work with ID.
 Having devoted a large degree of my career within dance to the organisation, I left ID in the highly capable and inspiring hands of Kirsty Alexander and Gitta Wigro in 2015 to focus on my work as a Rolfing Structural Integrator and return to freelance work as a dance artist.

-Since 2011 I have enjoyed working in a variety of roles, such as performer for the Barbican Art Gallery exhibition Pioneers of the Downtown Scene New York 1970s, Gill Clarke’s commissioned work A dance of ownership, a song in hand for Siobhan Davies Dance at the Bargehouse, Without Measure by Alex Howard; Rehearsal Director for Rosemary Lee’s Dance Umbrella commission Square Dances, Choreographer’s Assistant on Under the Vaulted Sky as part of Milton Keynes International Festival, and project lead on Rising a commission by Bath Dance and ICIA, University of Bath; Hub Choreographer for Charlie Morrissey’s large scale Cultural Olympiad event Tree of Light.
+Since 2011 I have enjoyed working in a variety of roles, such as performer for the Barbican Art Gallery exhibition Pioneers of the Downtown Scene New York 1970s, Gill Clarke’s commissioned work A dance of ownership, a song in hand for Siobhan Davies Dance at the Bargehouse, Without Measure by Alex Howard; within several projects with Rosemary Lee I have been Rehearsal Director for Dance Umbrellas commission Square Dances, Choreographer’s Assistant on Under the Vaulted Sky as part of Milton Keynes International Festival, and project lead on Rising a commission by Bath Dance and ICIA, University of Bath; Hub Choreographer for Charlie Morrissey’s large scale Cultural Olympiad event Tree of Light.